FAQ

 Q: What if someone refuses to go through the police vetting process?

-A: Ensure that this person clearly understands the police vetting process, it’s possible that they have a misunderstanding about what the process entails, what it reveals and to whom.
-If they still refuse after this they must be stood down from their children’s or youth ministry role immediately.
+A: Ensure that this person clearly understands the police vetting process (see Appendix 3 of the CPP), it’s possible that they have a misunderstanding about what the process entails, what it reveals and to whom.
+If they still refuse, they must be stood down from their children’s or youth ministry role immediately.

 Q: Do we need to do a police vetting check if someone already has a one with another organisation?